abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/opencv_axion/opencv-foundation-pipelines.md

 ---
-title: Build OpenCV Pipelines on GCP Axion (Arm) - Part 1
+title: Build OpenCV Pipelines on GCP Axion (Arm)
 weight: 5

 ### FIXED, DO NOT MODIFY